Maastricht, The Netherlands

 What are the schools in Maastricht like?

 "1.
 United World College Maastricht (UWCM): UWCM is an international school that offers education from early childhood to graduation.
 It is part of the United World Colleges movement, which aims to make education a force to unite people, nations, and cultures for peace and a sustainable future.
 The school offers the International Baccalaureate (IB) curriculum.
 More information can be found on their website: [https://www.uwcmaastricht.nl/](https://www.uwcmaastricht.nl/) 2.
 The International School Maastricht (ISM): ISM is a school for students aged 11-18, offering the Middle Years Programme (MYP) and the Diploma Programme (DP) of the International Baccalaureate (IB).
 The school is known for its diverse student body, representing over 40 nationalities.
 More details can be found on their website: [https://www.ismaastricht.nl/](https://www.ismaastricht.nl/) 3.
 Maastricht International School (MIS): MIS is an IB World School offering the Primary Years Programme (PYP) and Middle Years Programme (MYP).
 The school is committed to fostering a community of learners where the child is at the center of everything they do.
 More information can be found on their website: [https://www.maastrichtinternationalschool.nl/](https://www.maastrichtinternationalschool.nl/) 4.
 The Bilingual Montessori School Maastricht (BMSM): BMSM is a bilingual (English-Dutch) Montessori school for children aged 1-12 years.
 The school follows the Montessori philosophy, which emphasizes independence, freedom within limits, and respect for a child’s natural psychological, physical, and social development.
-More details can be found on their website: [https://www.montessori-maastricht.nl/](https://www.montessori-maastricht.nl/)," commented one expat when asked about in Maastricht.
+More details can be found on their website: [https://www.montessori-maastricht.nl/](https://www.montessori-maastricht.nl/)," remarked one parent with kids at in Maastricht.

 About the Author